http4k/http4k-by-example/README.md

 #### requirements
 This example models a simple building security system accessible over HTTP.
 Requirements are:

+#### Functional:
 1. Users can ask to be let into and out of the building.
-2. Usernames are checked for validity against a remote HTTP UserDirectory system.
+1. Usernames are checked for validity against a remote HTTP UserDirectory system.
-3. Successful entries and exits are logged in a remote HTTP EntryLogger system.
+1. Successful entries and exits are logged in a remote HTTP EntryLogger system.
-4. Ability to check on the current inhabitants of a building.
+1. Ability to check on the current inhabitants of a building.
-5. Users are tracking in a binary state - inside or not (outside).
+1. Users are tracking in a binary state - inside or not (outside).
 Only people outside the building can enter, and vice versa.
+1. Custom UI (OAuth protected) to add users.

+#### Operational:
+1. API documentation should be available with security enforced via OAuth login.
-6. All HTTP endpoints are protected with a secret HTTP header to only allow authorised access.
+1. All API HTTP endpoints are protected with bearer token to only allow authorised access.
-7. API documentation should be available.
-8. Logging of every successful requests should be made.
+1. Logging of every successful requests should be made.
+1. Support distributed tracing via Zipkin headers